Depression. Causes, symptoms, treatment of the disease

 Defeating depression with emotional restructuring

-First aid for depression - support and positive emotions in relation to the sick person from relatives and households.
-It would be great to just spend time together.
+First aid for depression is support and positive emotions towards the sick person from family and friends.
+It will be very good to just spend time together.
 In addition, it is recommended:

 The most general emotional state that colors all human behavior for a long time is called mood.
 It is very diverse and can be joyful or sad, cheerful or depressed, cheerful or depressed, calm or irritated, etc. Mood is an emotional reaction not to the direct consequences of certain events, but to their significance for a person’s life in the context of his general life plans, interests and expectations.